Who needs a visa to enter China?

 4. Hainan 30-Day Visa-Free Access:

-Citizens who have the passport of the 59 eligible countries are excluded from the visas when traveling to Hainan as a group or an individual arranged by Travel Agencies.
+Citizens who have the passport of the 59 eligible countries are excluded from the visas when traveling to Hainan as a group or as an individual arranged by Travel Agencies.

 5. 15-Day Visa-Free for Cruise Tour Groups to Shanghai: